meilisearch/demos/README.md

 The search is powered by [MeiliSearch](https://github.com/meilisearch/MeiliSearch), the open-source and instant search engine.

+#### WARNING

+This project runs with an old version of MeiliSearch (`v0.8.4`).
+The settings and the methods used might be obsolete.

 ## See also

 - MeiliSearch finds [PyPI packages](https://pypi.meilisearch.com/) (Python)
 - MeiliSearch finds [Crates](https://crates.meilisearch.com/) (Rust)

-This project used the [Ruby SDK for MeiliSearch](https://github.com/meilisearch/meilisearch-ruby).
+This project uses the [Ruby SDK for MeiliSearch](https://github.com/meilisearch/meilisearch-ruby).

 ## MeiliSearch settings